86Box/docs/dev/api/pci.rst

             dev->pci_regs[0x3d] = PCI_INTA;
         }

-        /* Don't forget to add the PCI device on init first, and to save the return value of pci_add_card (to dev->slot in this case). */
+        /* Don't forget to add the PCI device on init first.
+This example uses the slot value, which is provided to pci_add_card as a pointer. */

         const device_t foo4321_device = {
             /* ... */